scala/docs.scala-lang/_overviews/scala3-contribution/arch-types.md

 ### Types of Definitions

+> In the tables below we see the internal representation of Scala types in `dotc`,
+> in fact, you can reproduce the results with a helper program [dotty.tools.printTypes][2],
+> its usage and integration into your debugging workflow is [described here][3].

 The following table describes definitions in Scala 3, followed by the `dotc` representation of two types - a reference to the definition, and then its underlying type: